mwat56/apachelogger/README.md

 ## Purpose

 This package can be used to add a logfile facility to your `Go` web-server.
-The format of the generated logfile entries resemble those of the popular Apache web-server.
+The format of the generated logfile entries resemble those of the popular Apache web-server (see below).
-The pattern for a logfile entry is this:

-    apacheFormatPattern = "%s - %s [%s] \"%s %s %s\" %d %d \"%s\" \"%s\"\n"

-All the placeholders to be seen in the pattern will be filled in with the appropriate values at runtime.
-That means you can now use all the logfile analysers etc. for Apache logs for your own logfiles as well.

 ## Installation